A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Current Limitations and the Road Ahead

-\paragraph{\textbf{L7 Integration into Pipelines and Workflows}} To ensure the practical applicability of LLM-based vulnerability detection, future work should focus on the integration into real-world development workflows.
+To ensure the practical applicability of LLM-based vulnerability detection, future work should focus on the integration into real-world development workflows.
 Such works should, e.g., integrate solutions into IDEs and CI/CD pipelines, conduct field studies, and collect developer feedback.
 Closed-source or proprietary codebases can serve as valuable testbeds for evaluating real-world performance, robustness, and usability.